A casa particular (private accommodation) in Trinidad, Cuba. lena-wurm/Shutterstock

 Casas particulares (private homestays)

 Casas particulares are arguably the best accommodation option for independent travelers in Cuba.
-Staying in these secure establishments – many of which are family-run – is a great way of meeting locals and other travelers.
-They offer an authentic and uncensored view of the country and can enhance your understanding and appreciation of Cuba as a result.
+Staying in these secure establishments, many family-run, is a great way of meeting locals and other travelers.
+They offer an authentic and uncensored view of an often-opaque country, and can enhance your understanding and appreciation of Cuba – and of the Cuban people – as a result.

-Staying in one also puts money directly into the pockets of private individuals, many of whom have struggled to make a living since the pandemic.
-Bank on relatively economic prices for standard no-frills casas, starting at the equivalent of US$20 a night in the provinces and going up to US$80 or US$100 in some of the nicer places in Havana.
+What’s more, a stay at a casa particular puts money directly into the pockets of private individuals, many of whom have struggled to make a living during Cuba’s ongoing economic crises.
+Bank on relatively reasonable prices for standard no-frills casas, starting at the equivalent of US$25 a night in the provinces and going up to US$80 or US$100 in some of the nicer places in Havana.

-Casas act as important information portals helping first-timer visitors negotiate the tricky waters of Cuba’s confusing culture and economy.
-Owners also make excellent unofficial tour guides and can usually arrange a number of extra activities from taxis to nature walks.
+Casas act as important information portals, with hosts helping first-time visitors navigate Cuba’s confusing culture and economy.
+Owners also make excellent unofficial tour guides and can usually arrange a number of extra activities, from taxis to nature walks to private dinners.

-Houses that rent generally display a blue insignia or sign on the door marked 'Arrendador Divisa'.
-There are thousands of casas particulares all over Cuba – although some of them have ceased operating or have temporarily suspended their services since the pandemic.
+Houses that rent generally display a blue insignia or sign on the door marked “Arrendador Divisa.”
+There are thousands of casas particulares all over Cuba – although some of them have ceased operating or have temporarily suspended their services given economic and political developments.

 Owners pay a monthly tax per room depending on location and must keep a register of all guests.
 Each new arrival has to be reported to the authorities within 24 hours.
 For this reason, you’ll be requested to produce your passport (not a photocopy) when you arrive.